 - EEM continues to underperform.
-However, as noted last week, QE4 has pushed EEM sharply higher over the last week.

-- The current spurt higher did break above resistance, but EEM is back to extreme overbought.
-So be patient on adding a position until we confirm the breakout is sustainable.

-- We are looking to add a trading position on a pullback that holds support.

-- However, PAY ATTENTION to the Dollar (Last chart).
-If the dollar is beginning a new leg higher, EEM and EFA will fail.

-- Short-Term Positioning: Bearish

-- Last Week: No position

-- o This Week: No position

-- Stop-loss violated at \$41

-- Long-Term Positioning: Neutral
+However, as noted last week, QE4 has pushed EEM sharply higher over the last week. - While the spurt higher did break above resistance, it failed to hold last week as the US Dollar rallied. - EEM is back to extreme overbought.
+So be patient on adding a position until we confirm if the breakout holds.. - We are looking to add a trading position on a pullback that holds support. - As we noted last week, PAY ATTENTION to the Dollar (Last chart).
+If the dollar is beginning a new leg higher, EEM and EFA will fail. - Short-Term Positioning: Bearish - Last Week: No position - o This Week: No position - Stop-loss violated at \$41 - Long-Term Positioning: Neutral